mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 125 - 'IS-A' Relationship/readme.md

 *Real* Number doesn't Behave-Like-A *Complex* number.

-We cannot do real.setImaginaryPart() so it is not a Complex according to our [Bijection](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/What%20is%20(wrong%20with)%20software/readme.md)
+We can't do real.setImaginaryPart() so it is not a Complex according to our [Bijection](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/What%20is%20(wrong%20with)%20software/readme.md)

 # Relations 👩‍❤️‍💋‍👨